Last Updated: 1/15/18

 6. The morning of 6/26/16, the great blue heron was standing in the overflow water of my pond, on the outside of the new rope fence.
 So, mayhaps it is working for that if not the deer.

 7. I did pond work on 6/27/16.
 The 1800 gallon pond was at 76 degrees F, and the 153 gallon pond was at 70 degrees F. I changed the PondMaster filters.
 I squirted off all the other filters.
 When I dumped a couple buckets of this new, weird algae (it is like green cheesecloth but very soft), I saw something move.
 Amazing!
 A baby salamander!
 No, there are no gills.
 It was less than a half inch long but no gills so it is an adult, maybe just left the water and came back.
 Are tiny salamanders breeding in my pond!
 Amazing again I say!
 You'd think after 19 years, there wouldn't be any more pond surprises.
-Looking at field guides, I think this one and the larger one in my filter were Northern dusky salamanders.
+Looking at field guides, I thought this one and the larger one in my filter were Northern dusky salamanders.
+[On 1/15/18, I decided that they were two-lined salamanders as an expert identified new photos of one as such.]